mac-theobio/McMasterPandemic/README.md

 ### DISCLAIMER

-We expect this package to be valuable primarily for _qualitative_ understanding, which can help to guide planning during a pandemic.
-Quantitative forecasts are only as good as the parameter estimates, which are very challenging to make.
+All use of this package is at your own risk.
+Quantitative forecasts are only as good as their parameter estimates.